 2. Take Control of Your Claims

-Utilizing customer testimony is a great way to advertise, but also be weary of giving off unsupported impressions of the supplements benefits.
+Utilizing customer testimony is a great way to advertise, but also be wary of giving off unsupported impressions of the benefits of the supplements.
 Others will put their trust in you and your product when they ready other experiences, so select only the best and use them appropriately.

-This may not have a huge effect of whether or not a bank will approve you, but it will definitely make a difference in your business long term.
+This may not have a huge effect on whether or not a bank will approve you, but it will definitely make a difference in your business long term.